SunilKumarSharma129/VidTube/readme.md

     cd backend
     ```

-- the use the following command to install the backend dependencies:
+- Use the following command to install the backend dependencies:

     ```bash
     npm install